albertchanged/WalmartDataViz/README.md

 ### How It Works

-Upon user input (searching for products), this application performs an AJAX call via Walmart's Search API to retrieve the Top 10 Bestselling ones on Walmart.com, and displays it in a horizontal bar chart (Bestselling Rank vs. Product Price).
-You may also hover over/click on the bars to see the full product name and prices.
+Upon a search for specific products, this application performs an AJAX call via Walmart's Search API to retrieve the Top 10 Bestselling ones on Walmart.com, and displays them in a horizontal bar chart (Bestselling Rank vs. Product Price).
+You may also hover over/tap on the bars to see the full product name and prices.

 Technologies used: React JS, Redux, D3.js, Webpack, Walmart Open API, Bootstrap, HTML, CSS, JavaScript